 Over 15 million U.S. households rely on a private well for water consumption, according to the CDC.
 Since you do not get your water from a public source, it’s your responsibility to keep it safe.
 For this reason, testing your water more regularly is highly recommended.
 Depending on your treatment needs, there are specific water softener systems, filtration systems and cleaning methods for private water. c and j water’s Reverse Osmosis is a common water treatment service for the regular use and consumption of water year-round.
 This process eliminates dissolved solids, sodium, nitrates, lead, and some types of arsenic.
 Water Softener Systems, Well Cleaning, Ultraviolet Disinfection, Iron Filters, Sediment Filters, Sand Filters, and chlorine injections are other well water treatments that c and j offers.

 Another rule of thumb for well water– Once a year, it’s necessary to have your water quality tested for bacteria, nitrates, dissolved solids, and pH levels.
 It’s also important to test the water more frequently while pregnant and if there is an infant in the household.
 The EPA details frequent activities that could affect the quality of your well water and the chemicals to test for.
 Common examples include testing for iron and manganese if you recently treated your water softener for hardness, or testing for nitrate, pesticides, and coliform bacteria if there are agricultural activities nearby.

 No matter the type of water you have running throughout your household, it’s important to stay up-to-date with water testing and treating.
-Trust your senses when it comes to look and smell, but also be aware that poor quality water can also look normal.
-For more information on water treatments or to schedule a visit, contact the pros at C and J Water.
+Trust your senses when it comes to looking and smell, but also be aware that poor quality water can also look normal.
+For more information on water treatments or to schedule a visit, contact the pros at c and j water.